paastech-cloud/docs/Architecture.md

 The API is currently running on NestJS-express v10.0.3, which has just been released.
 Two years have passed since the last benchmarks, and we can expect NestJS to be even faster as of now.

-##### Authentication strategies

-Regarding the authentication strategy, our team decided to create a `GET /auth/login` endpoint which returns both a JWT HttpOnly cookie and a Bearer token.
-The cookies keep users safe from XSS (Cross-Site Scripting) attacks and are used for authentication by the PaaSTech web interface, while the Bearer token allows users to log in via the CLI.

-##### Mail

-Since sending and receiving emails is an important part of user authentication and the password reset process, we needed a way to test these functions locally without needing to connect the application to a private email every time.
-After some search we came across [MailHog](https://github.com/mailhog/MailHog).
-MailHog allows anyone to create a temporary local SMTP server to send and receive emails through.
-Even though you are not able to send emails to real email addresses, you can send and receive emails locally, which is very helpful for code testing.

-##### GRPC

-To communicate with other services, especially Pomegranate and the git-repo-manager, we used [gRPC](https://grpc.io/), due to its high performance and low latency.
-It also allows us to easily create NestJS gRPC clients in order to communicate with the other services.
-Another great advantage of gRPC is that it is language agnostic, which means that we can use it to communicate with services written in other languages.
-Creating the `.proto` files allowed us to define contracts between the services which made it easier to develop the services independently.

-##### SSH key

-To be able to push their projects to the Git server, each user needs to associate at least one SSH key to their account.
-Using the command line, they will then be able to push their repositories' code to the server.

-The API is responsible for the handling, storage and processing of the SSH keys.
-It acts as a "serving hatch" to store the keys in the database.
-The git ssh server will then query the database directly to use compare the SSH keys sent by the Client to the ones in the database.

-##### Administrators

-In addition to the permissions of normal users, administrators have a few extra perks.
-Administrators are able to
-- view the non-critical information of each user (email, username)
-- delete a user
-- view all SSH keys
-- view all existing projects

-Since the SSH keys stored on our server are only the public part and therefore don't pose a security risk, there is no need to hide such information from administrators.
-To avoid polluting the output if the administrator only wants to see their own SSH keys, we decided to separate both requests.
-At the moment, it is neither possible to become an administrator through the website, nor to appoint someone to this role.

-##### User Input Validation

-One of the most important parts of an API is to check the Client input values.
-Every piece of data provided by the User should follow the asked type and rules to assure the best performance and security and minimize the risk of errors.
-To avoid checking each input individually, the verification is made using [Decorators](https://docs.nestjs.com/microservices/basics#decorators) and [Validators](https://docs.nestjs.com/pipes#class-validator) provided by NestJS.
-This way, the type and other necessary rules are automatically checked before even executing the code of the application and should the verification fail, the API will return a `BAD REQUEST` error.

-##### Route protection

-To protect each route from attacks, we secured each endpoint with [guards](https://docs.nestjs.com/guards).
-These classes define the rules to access different endpoints.
-To allow for the best user experience while keeping our application protected, three types of routes have been established:

-- Public - accessible to everyone
-- Private - only accessible to connected Clients
-- Admin Only - only accessible to administrators

-Each time a Client connects to a protected endpoint, the API guards automatically check if they have the necessary authorization before taking the actual request.

-##### Uniformity of response

-In order to ease the communication with the other services, the API needed to return a uniform response.
-By using [Interceptors](https://docs.nestjs.com/interceptors), we were able to filter all outgoing data before it was sent to the Client.
-Every endpoint will return a json object containing a status as well as a message that contains the actual data to return.

 #### Git controller

 **_TODO: [GIT] fill for the git controller and architecture_**